-I’ve been to the Rijks on three occasions – once before the decade-long renovations, once during, and once after and I can honestly say what they’ve done is quite remarkable.
+I’ve been to the Rijks on a number of occasions – first before the decade-long renovations, then during, and of course after and I can honestly say what they’ve done is quite remarkable.
 The Rijksmuseum thoroughly deserves its reputation as one of the top museums in the world.
 It’s a stunning place and even if you’ve been before make sure you visit again and discover more of its wonders.

-This time, we took the kids for the first time.
-The Rijks have created an astonishingly brilliant app (great for adults as well as kids).
+The museum has created an astonishingly brilliant app (great for adults as well as kids).
 Download it in advance or get hold of devices and headphones for 5 euros at the multimedia desk.
 If you’re with kids, load up the interactive treasure hunt or “Family Quest” and work together in a team of 2-4 players to complete the puzzle for a reward.
-The hunt takes you, of course, via the NightWatch and the Vermeers but also into the depths of the museum to see curios and objets d’art.
+The hunt takes you, via the NightWatch (following an extraordinary live renovation, the painting is now removed from the wall and in a glass box allowing visitors to walk right around it) and the Vermeers but also into the depths of the museum to see curios and objets d’art.
 We absolutely loved the experience and the boys were completely engaged for an hour or more.

 Ingeniously, if you have the app installed you can also simply type in the three digit number by provided on placards around the museum and you’ll be provided with rich multimedia content about more than 200 artworks.

 Whilst you are there, be sure to check out the stunning art history library and if you are a fan of Jessie Burton’s The Miniaturist (or even if you haven’t read it yet) visit the Dolls House of Petronella Oortman which is certain to inspire you to pick up a copy.